 Not only can Google Display Network campaigns gain access to millions of sites and mobile apps, but also Google properties — like Gmail.

 The email platform, among the most popular options for businesses and consumers, is included in the display network, allowing marketers to appear at the top of the inbox.
-Such a position is highly valuable: According to Adobe 2018 statistics, Americans spent an average of more than 5 hours a weekday in email, 3 hours in work inboxes and 2 hours in personal mail.
+Such a position is highly valuable: According to Mailbutler 2022 statistics, over 40% of workers report spending more than 10 hours a week using email.

 Gmail ads give brands a way to connect with potential customers through a more personal forum, and different ways to engage.
 Sponsored ads look like a collapsed email at first, but when clicked on can open to a landing page, a video, or a form to fill out.

 Some ways to target your Gmail ads include marketing to:

 - Affinity audiences: Users with shared interests or who are interested in topics relevant to your business.

 - In-market audiences: Users who are actively considering buying a similar product, or who’ve submitted a related search query.

 - Customers going through life events: Users whose browsing and search history indicate they may be moving, starting a family, graduating college, starting a retirement savings account or getting married.

 Other ways to focus a Gmail campaign include automated targeting and customer matching.
 These Google features help optimize your targeting across Gmail and show ads to users based on existing audience data, respectively.